Angus (Scottish Parliament constituency)

-Angus was a constituency of the Scottish Parliament (Holyrood).
+Angus was a constituency of the Scottish Parliament used between 1999 and 2011.
 It elected one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-Also, however, it was one of nine constituencies in the North East Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament it was also one of nine constituencies in the North East Scotland electoral region, which elected seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.